Show more

 • Are over 18

-• Have a Judo product that is accessible online (refer to timeline below)
+• Have a Judo product that is accessible online using Judo’s digital banking app or web-based platform

-• Have a valid mobile phone number connected to your Judo account (required to authenticate with a one-time-password.
-We will never ask for your internet banking password)
+• Have a valid mobile phone number connected to your Judo account (required to authenticate with a one-time-password (OTP).
+We will never ask for your internet banking password when sharing data using the CDR)

 working at Judo

-1. In your ADR app or website, select what banking data you would like to share
+1. In your ADR app or website, select the banking data you would like to share

-2. Select the period of time you would like to share your data for (e.g. once or over a period of time.
-Cannot be more than 12 months)
+2. Select the period of time you would like to share your data for (e.g. once, 3 months, 6 months or 12 months.
+Cannot be more than 12 months for individuals, but may be up to 7 years for business use cases)

 3. Select "Judo Bank" to commence the data sharing consent process

-4. You will be prompted to enter your Judo login credentials and then verify who you are using a One-Time-Password (OTP).
-You will never be asked for your internet banking password.
+4. You will be prompted to enter your Judo login credentials and then verify who you are using an OTP.
+You will never be asked for your internet banking password when sharing data using the CDR.

 5. Next, you will see Judo screens where you can select the entity and accounts you would like to share data from

-6. Confirming the data being shared, you will then be returned to the ADR app or website you have elected to share data with
+Confirming the data being shared, you will then be returned to the ADR app or website you have elected to share data with.

-You can view, manage or revoke your data sharing consents at any time.
-The data sharing agreement you have with each ADR, governs how your CDR data is deleted or de-identified after your sharing consent is revoked.
+You can view, manage or revoke your data sharing consents at any time using your data sharing dashboard which can be accessed using the link below.
+The data sharing agreement you have with each ADR governs how your CDR data is deleted or de-identified after your sharing consent is revoked.

 Open Banking FAQs